Driving the lonely Skalkaho Highway in Montana

-The Skalkaho Highway is a 54 mile drive that runs between the Bitterroot Valley and the Philipsburg Valley, in the Sapphire Mountains in southwest Montana, USA.
-This mostly unpaved route climbs through the Sapphire Mountains, a remote and seldom visited part of Montana.
+Skalkaho Highway is a scenic highway located on the boundary between Granite and Ravalli counties in the U.S. state of Montana.
+This mostly unpaved route climbs through the Sapphire Mountains, a remote part of Montana.
 Elk, mule deer, badgers, coyotes, and black bears can be seen along the highway.

 The road, also known as Montana Highway 38 (MT 38), is 54 miles (87 km) long, running from the town of Hamilton (in Bitterroot Valley) to Philipsburg (in Flint Creek Valley).
 It’s the only direct route between these two agricultural areas.

 The road is mostly unpaved but navigable by all passenger vehicles.
 Trailers are not recommended as there are narrow curves with limited pull-outs.

 When was Skalkaho Highway built?

 The road was once a heavily used trail for Indians.
 It was built in 1924 to link mountainous mining areas with the settlements in the valleys.